 Malones ELC has traditionally received the majority of their enrollments through parent and family referrals.
-To recognize parents who refer others to our program, we offer a \$50.00 credit to a parent who refers someone who enrolls their child/ren and attends for a minimum of 30 days.
+To recognize parents who refer others to our program, we offer a \$50.00 credit to a parent who refers someone who enrolls their child/ren and attends for a minimum of 30 days, and does not have a balance due.
 Individuals who do not have children attending our center but still refer children will be given a \$50.00 check.